openvinotoolkit/datumaro/develop/_sources/docs/jupyter_notebook_examples/refine.rst.txt

 Refine
 ######

-We here provide the examples of dataset validation, correction and query-based filtration.
+We here provide the examples of dataset validation, correction, query-based filtration and pruning.

 Datumaro's validator detects 22 anomalies such as missing or undefined label, far-from-mean outliers and generates the validation report by categorizing anomalies into `info`, `warning`, and `error`.